-The online Associate of Arts in Early Childhood Care and Education is listed by the Council for Professional Recognition as preparatory training to help you pursue the Child Development Associate (CDA) Credential™, which is the most widely recognized credential in early childhood education.
+The online Associate of Arts in Early Childhood Care and Education can help you prepare to pursue the Child Development Associate (CDA) certification sponsored by the Early Childhood Education Training Institution and the Council for Professional Recognition.

 In this undergraduate program, you will: